Biden meets Iraq officials and US commanders following troop pullback from urban centres.

 of the UN Security Council – Britain, China, France, Russia and the United States.

-“We were able to clarify… that Iraq does not appear to be a threat to the international community any more,” al-Maliki told reporters after the meeting, saying that sanctions are “no longer required”.
+“We were able to clarify… that Iraq does not appear to be a threat to the international community any more,” al-Maliki told reporters after the meeting, saying that sanctions were “no longer required”.